Tax

 Penalties and Interest

-The Internal Revenue Service (IRS) doesn’t take kindly to late tax payments.
+The Internal Revenue Service (IRS) is not lenient when it comes to late tax payments.
 If you fail to pay your taxes on time, the IRS imposes a failure-to-pay penalty.
 This penalty is typically 0.5% of the unpaid taxes for each month or part of a month that the tax remains unpaid, up to a maximum of 25%.
-On top of this, interest begins accruing from the due date of the return until the date of payment.
+Additionally, interest starts accruing from the due date of the return until the date of payment.

-If your tax debt remains unpaid for a prolonged period, the IRS may take legal action.
+If your tax debt remains unpaid for an extended period, the IRS may resort to legal action.
 This could involve filing a federal tax lien against your property or income sources.
-A tax lien is a claim made by the government on your property when you fail to pay a tax debt.
-It can make it difficult for you to sell your property or obtain credit.
+When you don’t pay a tax debt, the government will place a claim on your property called a tax lien.
+It can make it challenging for you to sell your property or obtain credit.

 Refund Offset